AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 **Figure 10.** (Left) Bird's eye view of the set-up.
 (Right) X-Y plane view of set-up

 ####Procedure
 The set-up described in the experimental apparatus was used.
 A basin was placed on a scale at the bottom of the strings.
 A timer was started when the dye solution was added into the input basin.
 Results were noted qualitatively and quantitatively.
-The migration of the dye was assed with time and weight was to be recorded at the 20 min, 1 hour, and 2 hours marks in the lower basin where water was expected to flow to.
+The migration of the dye was assessed with time and weight was to be recorded at the 20 min, 1 hour, and 2 hours marks in the lower basin where water was expected to flow to.

 ### Grouped Strings Capillary Action Experiment
 #### Objective of Experiment